How Much Does it Cost to Build an Outbuilding?

 On average, the daily labour cost will likely land around £170 to £190.
 This assumes a team of labourers on site to construct an outbuilding.

-However, labour costs can reach up to about £1000 per day depending on the type of labourers hired among other factors.
-However, we’ll base our estimates on the average daily labour cost.
+However, labour costs can reach up to about £1,000 plus per day depending on the type of labourers hired among other factors.

 How Long Does It Take to Build an Outbuilding?